-This section describes the procedures for requesting changes to Load Profile Models.
-Procedures for requesting changes to segments are described in Section 12, Request for Profile Segment Changes, Additions, or Removals.
+This Section 8.8, Procedures for Requesting a Change to Load Profile Models, describes the procedures for requesting changes to Load Profile Models.
+Procedures for requesting changes to Load Profile Segments are described in Section 12, Request for Load Profile Segment Changes, Additions, or Removals.
 Procedures for requesting changes to Weather Zones are described in Section 13, Changes to Weather Zone Definitions.

-8.8.1 Who May Submit Requests for Profile Model Changes
+8.8.1 Request for Load Profile Model Changes

-- (1) The following entities may submit requests for Profile Model changes: - (a) Any MP; - (b) Any Entity that is an ERCOT Member; - (c) Public Utility Commission of Texas (PUCT) Staff; - (d) ERCOT Staff; and - (e) Any other Entity that meets the following qualifications: - (i) Entity must reside (or represent residents) in Texas or operate in the Texas electricity market; and
+- (1) The following Entities may submit requests for Load Profile Model changes: - (a) Any Market Participant; - (b) Any Entity that is an ERCOT Member; - (c) Public Utility Commission of Texas (PUCT) Staff; - (d) ERCOT Staff: and - (e) Any other Entity who resides (or represent residents) in Texas or operates in the Texas electricity market.

-- (ii) Entity must demonstrate that Entity (or those it represents) is affected by the Customer Registration or REC Program Sections of the ERCOT Protocols. - (2) Requests for Profile Model changes shall be submitted to the Profiling Working Group and are subject to approval as outlined in Section 8.9.1, Timeline Prior to Implementing a Profile Change.
+(2) Requests for Load Profile Model changes shall be submitted to the Profiling Working Group (PWG) and are subject to approval as outlined in Section 8.9.1, Timeline Prior to Implementing a Load Profile Change.